Disable CSS while Saving to HTML with Python.NET

 opts.disable_css = True

-# Create output directory if not exists
+# Create output directory if it does not exist

 os.makedirs(output_dir, exist_ok=True)

-# Save the workbook in html
+# Save the workbook in HTML

 wb.save(os.path.join(output_dir, "outputDisable.html"), opts)